 - You will lie on your back on the procedure table.

-- Sedation is generally not required for this procedure, but you may be given a medication to help you relax.
+- Sedation is generally not required for this procedure, but you may be given a medicine

 - If your neck vein is to be used, you will be asked to turn your head away from the

 - Sterile towels will be place over your chest and neck if your neck vein is used.